trufflesuite/trufflesuite.com/public/docs/getting_started/client.md

 * Parity: [https://github.com/paritytech/parity](https://github.com/paritytech/parity)
 * More: [https://www.ethereum.org/cli](https://www.ethereum.org/cli)

 These are full client implementations that include mining, networking, blocks and transaction processing.
 You should use these clients after you've sufficiently tested your dapp with Ganache or Truffle Develop and you're ready to deploy to your desired Ethereum network.
-Truffle can deploy to these clients without any extra configuration.

 ## Deploying to private networks